FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro.

-FCDO has a list of English-speaking doctors in Austria
+FCDO has a list of medical providers in Austria where some staff will speak English.

 There is also guidance on healthcare if you’re living in Austria.